-U.S. Department of Energy's Lawrence Berkeley National Laboratory released in April 2013 a financing guide for schools.
+Through the U.S. Department of Energy's Lawrence Berkeley National Laboratory released in April 2013 a financing guide for schools.
 While the main focus is school districts many of the resources and lessons learned can be applied to a variety of public buildings

-Treasury called Qualified Energy Conservation Bonds.
+Aside from working with an ESCO, building owners can also pursue other financing opportunities.
+These alternatives can potentially be combined to result in a financial package that reduces the upfront cost to the building owner, while ensuring long-term energy savings.
+For example, bonds are available from the US Department of Treasury called Qualified Energy Conservation Bonds.
 These are available for projects that reduce the energy consumption in a building, among other projects, and are typically offered with very low rates.
 For more information, visit the US DOE Qualified Energy Conservation Bond website.